 - Note 2 Going Concern: The PCC and CC draft financial statements did not include the necessary going concern disclosures.
-Surrey Police have included an additional detailed disclosure note within the revised financial statements in respect of going concern. - Note 6 Adjustments between accounting basis and funding basis under regulations: The balance for capital expenditure financed from revenue of £7.631 million does not agree to Note 10 which states that the balance for this should be £8.847 million. - Note 8 Taxation and Non-specific grant income: The council tax income was understated by £2.468 million as not all of the council tax returns had been taken into account. - Note 11 Property, Plant and Equipment: we agreed a Prior Year Adjustment of £13.85 million to the opening balance of Vehicle, Plant and Equipment (VPE) to reflect the "fully depreciated assets written out of the book as no longer held" which were disposed of prior to the start of the 2020/21 financial year. - Note 13 Debtors: Council tax debtors should be recorded as £2.311million rather than the £2.553 million in the first draft of the accounts. - Note 17 Creditors: Council tax creditors have been revised to £4.387 million from the £2.143 million in the first draft of the accounts. - There are a number of minor disclosures that also needed amending.
-Minor adjustments have been identified and actioned in disclosures relating to the Physical Assets held in Note 11, the Capital Adjustment Account, and exit packages.
+Surrey Police have included an additional detailed disclosure note within the revised financial statements in respect of going concern. - Note 6 Adjustments between accounting basis and funding basis under regulations: The balance for capital expenditure financed from revenue of £7.631 million does not agree to Note 10 which states that the balance for this should be £8.847 million.
+The Use of the Capital Receipts Reserve balance of £197k doesn't agree to Note 10 balance showing £3.575 million.
+The other adjustments balance of £164k doesn't agree to the TB balance of £1.216 million for Capital Receipts. - Note 8 Taxation and Non-specific grant income: The council tax income was understated by £2.468 million as not all of the council tax returns had been taken into account. - Note 11 Property, Plant and Equipment Assets Under Construction: Reclassification of additions: £10.731 million of Assets Under Construction (AUC) additions were reclassified into AUC of £4,149million, Surplus assets of £570k, Vehicles, Plant & Equipment of £5.660 million and Land & Buildings of £352k.
+Transfer from AUC also reduced from £17.048 million to £10.466 million. - Note 11 Property, Plant and Equipment Disposals: we agreed a Prior Year Adjustment of £13.85 million to the opening balance of Vehicle, Plant and Equipment (VPE) to reflect the "fully depreciated assets written out of the book as no longer held" which were disposed of prior to the start of the 2020/21 financial year. - Note 13 Debtors: Council tax debtors should be recorded as £2.311 million rather than the £2.553 million in the first draft of the accounts.